lambdaclass/lambdaworks/proving-system/stark/stark_docs/src/recap.md

 ## Step by step walkthrough

 Below we go through a step by step explanation of a STARK prover.
-We will assume the trace of the fibonacci sequence mentioned above; it consists of of only one column of length $2^n$.
+We will assume the trace of the fibonacci sequence mentioned above; it consists of only one column of length $2^n$.
 In this case, we'll take `n=3`.
 The trace looks like this

 | a_i    |
 | ------ |